-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Medtronic plc (NYSE:MDT) Q2 2021 Earnings Conference Call November 24, 2020 8:00 AM ET